TritonDataCenter/manta-muskie/docs/index.md

 <!--
     Copyright (c) 2018, Joyent, Inc.
+    Copyright 2023 MNX Cloud, Inc.
 -->

 # REST API

-This is the API reference documentation for the Joyent Manta Storage Service, which enables you to store data in the cloud and process that data using the built-in compute facility.
+This is the API reference documentation for the Triton Manta Storage Service, which enables you to store data in the cloud and process that data using the built-in compute facility.